vibhor98/Slack_bot/README.md

 2. `vibhor_bot.py` starts the bot.
 3. `source.sh` contains all the api tokens.
 4. `lang_translator.py` translates the script into any language specified by the user.
 Works on the google translator module named as `googletrans`.
 It is one of the best features that gives the user a sense of multilinguality.
 It is highly beneficial for the professionals having trouble in speaking local languages.
+5. `Scrabble.py` integrates scrabble helper to the Slack bot.
+It helps the user in getting all the valid words from the given rack of words.
+Thus, it helps the user to play and win the mind game- Scrabble.

 ## Basic Features
 1. This bot replies the user against the messages (public or private) in which the user is @mentioned or tagged.